 Having a company blog is one of the best ways to share educational content in a digestible manner.
 Chief Marketer found that articles and blogs are the most effective content in moving customers through the sales funnel (55%).
 Educational content does not have to be in blog form; however, the use of video and infographics is also highly recommended.

 Video content is unparalleled in terms of marketing power.
 V3B.com found that 53% of buyers found video content the most useful when researching a product.

-Video content streamlines the sales funnel as it takes buyers less time to watch a video about a product than reading a technical paper.
+Video content streamlines the sales funnel as it takes buyers less time to watch a video about a product than to read a technical paper.
 Content Rewired suggests that Youtube and Facebook are the most effective platform for video marketing, and B2B Fintech companies should use Youtube to appeal to their audience.

 As well as video content, podcasts are becoming more popular in the B2B sphere.
-Podcasts allow a business to collaborate with industry leaders and Fintech enthusiasts who will engage more people and diversify your audience.
+Podcasts allow businesses to collaborate with industry leaders and Fintech enthusiasts who will engage more people and diversify your audience.
 Again, a verbal explanation of your product or service may be more useful for generating potential customers.

 B2B marketers should treat clients like B2C marketers would treat customers.
 Fintech companies should offer a personal and intuitive user experience.
-Marketing like a consumer brand will help humanise your Fintech business and will resonate more with customers.
+Marketing like a consumer brand will help humanise your Fintech business and resonate more with customers.